Matthew-Neba/python-leetcode/arrays_hashing/tips.md

 -Dictionaries in python also hold a seperate array for all the keys in the Hash Table, so iteration over all keys/values occur in O(n) time, where n is the number of keys inserted into the Dictionary

+- Key to this top-k-frequent is realizing we can use Bucket Sort/Counting sort to sort elements according to thier frequency in O(n) time.
+Whenever we want to sort non negative numbers in a small bounded range, think of Bucket/Counting Sort variations